carpentries-incubator/hpc-intro/_episodes/064-parallel.md

 {% include parallel/array-example.snip %}
 ```

-we can also comapre how these jobs look by checking check
+we can also compare how these jobs look by checking check

 ```
 {{ site.remote.prompt }} sacct -X